 Note that load measurements also impact the cost of shipping.
 While the cost of fuel, truck availability, and other factors fluctuate, the weight and dimensions of the load typically play the largest part in determining cost.

 When you’re ready to book your load with a flatbed transport service, FR8Star is here to help.
 At FR8Star.com, you can enter all of the relevant information for your load, submit your request, and receive free estimates in as little as 30 seconds.
-Compare qualified brokers from FR8Star’s trusted network, pick the right one for you, and then work out all the details with carrier to ensure the process goes as smoothly as possible.
+Compare qualified transport companies from FR8Star’s trusted network, pick the right one for you, and then work out all the details with the transport company to ensure the process goes as smoothly as possible.